Division of Ryan

-The Division of Ryan is an Australian Electoral Division in Queensland.
+The Division of Ryan is an Australian electoral division in the state of Queensland.
+It is west of Brisbane, comprising parts of the City of Brisbane and City of Moreton Bay.

+Since 2022 its MP has been Elizabeth Watson-Brown of the Greens.
+Following the 2025 federal election, Watson-Brown remained as the sole Green MP in the Australian Parliament.

 History

 The division was created in 1949 and is named after T. J. Ryan, Premier of Queensland from 1915 to 1919.

 In the 2001 federal election, Liberal candidate Michael Johnson was elected.
 He served as the member for Ryan until he was expelled from the Liberal Party.
-Johnson subsequently ran as an independent in the 2010 federal election but lost.
+Johnson subsequently ran as an Independent in the 2010 federal election but lost.

-Since 2016 there has been a growing Greens vote, gaining 20% of the first-preference vote in the 2019 federal election.
-In the 2022 election, Greens candidate Elizabeth Watson-Brown won the seat from LNP member Julian Simmonds.
+Since 2016 there has been a growing Greens vote, gaining 20% of the first-preference vote in the 2019 election.
+In 2022, Greens candidate Elizabeth Watson-Brown won the seat from LNP member Julian Simmonds.

 Location

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

-Ryan is located in south east Queensland, and is generally based on the western suburbs of the City of Brisbane.
+Ryan is located in south-east Queensland, and is generally based on the western suburbs of the City of Brisbane.

 The Division of Ryan encompasses a number of whole and part suburbs and localities: